The proper forcing axiom for $\aleph_1$-sized posets, $\omega_1$-linked symmetrically proper forcing, and the size of the continuum: Introduction

 \begin{question} Is the Proper Forcing Axiom restricted to the class of cardinal-preserving posets compatible with $2^{\aleph_0}>\aleph_2$?
 Is even the Proper Forcing Axiom restricted to the class of posets with the $\aleph_2$-chain condition compatible with $2^{\aleph_0}>\aleph_2$? \end{question}

 \begin{remark} In \cite{aspero-tananimit} it is proved that the forcing axiom is inconsistent. \end{remark}

 The rest of the paper is structured as follows.
 In Section \ref{mwithnch} we prove Theorem \ref{main}.
-In Section \ref{more} we consider a slight variation of the construction from Theorem \ref{main} and show that it satisfies a useful form of generic absoluteness.
+We start Section \ref{more} by considering a slight variation of the construction from Theorem \ref{main} and show that it satisfies the form of generic absoluteness we have referred to above (in Subsection \ref{provingthm2}).
+This is Theorem \ref{thm2}.
+Then, in Subsection \ref{applications}, we prove that a number of classical consequences of $\PFA$ follow from our form of generic absoluteness.
+Finally, in Section \ref{section3} we prove that a small modification to our construction for Theorem \ref{thm2} gives rise to a forcing extension satisfying also $\MM(\omega_1)$.

+\textbf{Acknowledgements}: We thank Tadatoshi Miyamoto, Miguel Angel Mota, and a referee for helpful suggestions and for pointing out errors in earlier versions of this paper.

-\section{A model of $\PFA(\aleph_1)_{{<}2^{\aleph_0}}$ and $2^{\aleph_0}$ arbitrarily large}
+\section{A model of $\PFA(\omega_1)_{{<}2^{\aleph_0}}$ and $2^{\aleph_0}$ arbitrarily large}

 In this section we prove Theorem \ref{main}.